 Need to Delete & Disable Offline Outlook Data File

-Since, Outlook saves a large amount of user data on the system’s hard drive.
+Outlook saves a large amount of user data on the system’s hard drive.
 The OST file created is also big in size and hence, prone to corruption.
 Users can choose to disable this Outlook file.
 Users who want to create a new mailbox can disable all old OST data files.
 Sometimes, Outlook loads the OST file even after it has been disabled.
 Then, it becomes very important to delete Outlook files manually.
-In addition, when users configure a new email address in Outlook, they want to remove default Outlook data file.
+In addition, when users configure a new email address in Outlook, they want to remove the default Outlook data file.
 There are some more reasons to delete offline data files as mentioned:

 Need New Mailbox

 There are some users who want to create a new mailbox can disable their old email addresses.
 Most of the time it happens an OST file after saving on the hard disk can sometimes be automatically loaded by Outlook.
-This is an issue for the users, because then Outlook displays multiple mailboxes.
+This is an issue for the users because then Outlook displays multiple mailboxes.
 To disable a corrupt OST file, MS Exchange Server settings have to be altered.
 Even then, they are not successfully removed.

 Issue in Offline Usage

 In offline mode, when emails are opened and sent, changes are made in the OST file of the host computer.
 When the internet connection is established, these changes are relayed to the server.
 However, due to failures, synchronization errors occur.
-That makes it crucial to disable Outlook data file, which was saved beforehand.
+That makes it crucial to disable the Outlook data file, which was saved beforehand.
 It can be replaced by the latest OST file obtained from the server.

 Technique to Delete & Disable Offline Outlook Data File